 “When I start out to make a fool of myself there’s very little can stop me.”

 Welles told the story of how he ‘happened’ to make this adaptation several times, but it is only true in part.
 Harry Cohn, president of Columbia, did lend him the money but the novel in question, Sherwood King’s If I Die Before I Wake (which I reviewed here last week), had in fact been in discussion as a possible Welles project for some time as it seemed like a very likely vehicle for his then wife, Rita Hayworth, who was Columbia’s biggest star.
 The film that emerged didn’t please the bosses much, perceived as too tough to follow, too odd for mainstream audiences, not to mention the jarring removal of Hayworth’s signature long red locks for a blonde bob.
-And yet, at heart, it looked completely plausible on paper – in fact, if truth be told, it tells the same story as Hayworth’s biggest hit to that time, Gilda, from its exotic ‘south of the border’ setting (Rio replaced by Acapulco) to the main plot in which in which a femme fatale (Hayworth) is married to an older and shady character (Everett Sloane) who then falls for a man her own age (Welles), leading to a complex murder plot in which all is not what it seems.
+And yet, at heart, it looked completely plausible on paper – in fact, if truth be told, it tells the same story as Hayworth’s biggest hit to that time, Gilda, from its exotic ‘south of the border’ setting (Rio replaced by Acapulco) to the main plot in which a femme fatale (Hayworth) is married to an older and shady character (Everett Sloane) who then falls for a man her own age (Welles), leading to a complex murder plot in which all is not what it seems.

 The finished film follows the outline of King’s novel pretty faithfully, though all its major set-pieces, apart from the courtroom trial, are purely Welles’ creation.
 A young sailor ends up in the employ of crippled lawyer Arthur Bannister and falls in love with the man’s wife, Elsa.
 The lawyer’s partner, Grisby (a truly eccentric, ever-grinning performance by Glenn Anders), gets the sailor involved in a screwy scheme to fake his won death but ends up dead for real and the young man goes on trial for his life.